Mucuna pruriens side effects, herb health benefit, l dopa content, for Parkinson’s, neurological conditions and libido enhancement

 Supplement Facts: Mucuna Pruriens herb – 200 mg

 Mucuna pruriens seed dried water extract, 15 percent L Dopa which converts into dopamine.

-Directions: Take one capsule in the morning or as directed by your health care provider.
+Directions, how much to take and when: Take one capsule in the morning on an empty stomach or as directed by your health care provider.

 Composition and constituents